 The carbs in our food are naturally burned off by the activities we do each day.

-When we don't use all of the glucose from our diet due to lack of exercise, we store excess glucose in our liver and muscles as glycogen .
+When we don't use all of the glucose from our diet due to lack of exercise, we store excess glucose in our liver and muscles as glycogen, as shown by reports by the University of Nottingham .

-This process is called de novo lipogenesis (DNL), and if uncontrolled, it can lead to obesity, as well as heart and liver problems .
+This process is called de novo lipogenesis (DNL), and if uncontrolled, it can lead to obesity, as well as heart and liver problems, as per reports by the University of California Berkeley .

 Therefore, it's critical to utilize carbohydrates quickly, and here are three ways I found to do it: